therealPaulPlay/OpenGuessrEducation/README.md

 + Make use of article tips and article guides, but don't put too many inside of a guide.
 Ensure that content > components.

 ## Writing a Country Article
 Country Articles are quite similar to Guides.
 Therefore, please refer to the ```Guide Structure Rules``` from the previous paragraph.
-However, there are some differences:
+Now, country pages are located in ```/src/routes/countries/learn/$countryName```.
+From there, you can edit the +page file.
+Note that this can be empty - all the surrounding info will be added through the layout.
+However, there are some differences compard to Guides:
 + Don't include Guide Quizzes: Guide Quizzes are **not** meant for Country Articles.
 + Don't use a H1 heading.
 The name of the country will be added as a H1 automatically.